arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ---
-title: 'Getting Started with the Nicla Voice'
+title: 'Getting Started with Speech Recognition and the Nicla Voice'
 description: 'Learn to use the Nicla Voice to create your own Machine Learning audio models.'
 tags:
   - Getting started